krokedil/dibs-easy-for-woocommerce/readme.txt

 == CHANGELOG ==
 = 2023.06.05    - version 2.4.0 =
-* Tweak         - Sand WooCommerce order number as order reference to Nets later in the process (when payment is confirmed in Woo) due to changes in Nets API.
+* Tweak         - Send WooCommerce order number as order reference to Nets later in the process (when payment is confirmed in Woo) due to changes in Nets API.
 * Fix           - Improvements in logic to allow multiple YITH giftcards in same order.

 = 2023.04.26    - version 2.3.2 =